hyphennn/govendor/README.md

 As origin repo do not maintain anymore, there are still some old project that need govendor.
 It's necessary to support Apple Silicon Mac.

+Also, because kardianos/govendor do not maintain anymore, this repo will never merge back.

+- Why I rename all 'kardianos' to 'hyphennn'?
+    - This is not a go mod project.
+If I do not do this, 'go install' won't work.

 # below is origin README.md

 ## The Vendor Tool for Go